gashn1koff/hardware-shop/README.md

 ## About Project
-Hardware shop is based on Laravel 11, and PHP 8.3
+Hardware shop is based on Laravel 11, and PHP 8.3.

 ## Installation
 - php artisan storage:link
+- php artisan migrate

 ## Deploy